whaynes/STCW23/jekyll/assessments/Engine/OICEW-4-1B.md

 <!--rowstart-->

-[Check](guidelines#check) that all members of the relieving watch are ready to perform their duties
+{% do Check, check %} that all members of the relieving watch are ready to perform their duties

 <!--cellbreak-->